RScicomp/Keyword-Search-Web-App/README.md

 4. Click submit
 5. Download Excel

+Once you upload a file, the app will a show sample of the data.
+It will also show the columns you have selected and combine them for you.
+When a user submits and downloads, the app will generate a excel file with each row scored according to the input provided.

 ## Demo
 <img src="demo.gif" width="1000" height="700"/>

-Once you upload the file, the app will also show a sample of the data.
-It will also show the columns you have selected and combine them for you.
-When a user submits and downloads, the app will generate a excel file with each row scored according to the input provided.

-This app was built using Dash.